Compare Insurance Quotes

 Amica partners with business insurance giant Hiscox to provide a large variety of small business insurance products and options.
-Other companies underwrite these, and Amica doesn’t handle administration, but assists customers in finding coverage.
+Other companies underwrite these, and Amica does not handle administration but assists customers in finding coverage.

 Prices and Premiums

-As a direct-buy insurance company, Amica should be able to offer lower auto insurance rates than many competitors who use an agent based system.
-They have lower overhead and don’t need to pay agent commissions, which as a general rule translates into lower rates.
+As a direct-buy insurance company, Amica should be able to offer lower auto insurance rates than many competitors who use an agent-based system.
+They have lower overhead and do not need to pay agent commissions, which as a general rule translates into lower rates.